kitops-ml/pykitops/README.md

 # PyKitOps

-PyKitOps is an open source Python SDK for managing [KitOps'](https://kitops.ml) ModelKits.
+PyKitOps is an open source Python SDK for managing [KitOps](https://kitops.ml) ModelKits.
 KitOps is a packaging, versioning, and sharing system for AI/ML projects that uses open standards so it works with the AI/ML, development, and DevOps tools you are already using, and can be stored in your enterprise container registry.

-PyKitOps makes it easy to create a KitOps' ModelKit for your AI/ML project directly in code.
+PyKitOps makes it easy to create a KitOps ModelKit for your AI/ML project directly in code.
 This makes PyKitOps preferred when assembling a ModelKit from:

 * A Jupyter Notebook or other code editor
 * An experimentation tracking tool like MLFlow